yitzchak/dicy/docs/comparison-of-builders.md

 In addition to using parsed logs for automatic rule selection, DiCy can filter and display log messages based on message severity.
-For example, the following call to DiCy will build the document then display all warning or error messages from Asymptote, Biber, BibTeX, LaTeX, makeindex, mendex, splitindex, or xindy logs.
+For example, the following call to DiCy will build the document and then display all warning or error messages from Asymptote, Biber, BibTeX, LaTeX, makeindex, mendex, splitindex, upmendex, or xindy logs.

 ```sh
 dicy build,log foo.tex